Compliant Data Exchange technology

 • The DGA defines the new role of “Data Intermediation Services Provider”, whose obligations will be, among others, to strictly separate data exchange activities from potentially conflicting activities such as data processing, on a legal and commercial level.

-• By using Dawex Data Exchange Platform solutions, the orchestrator natively complies with the DGA.
+• By using the Data Exchange Platform solutions from Dawex, the orchestrator natively complies with the DGA.
 Recognized as “Data Intermediation Service Provider” by the designated authority, the orchestrator will therefore greatly increase the level of trust provided through its data exchange services.

 • Dawex follows and contributes to the design of new data regulations.
 Its technology is developed to ensure that data providers will also comply with the future EU Data Act.